ShamilBiktimirov/astro-basics/README.md

 # astro-basics

-**astro-basics** is a lightweight MATLAB toolbox providing reusable building blocks for **astrodynamics and spacecraft dynamics research**.
+**astro-basics** is a lightweight MATLAB toolbox providing reusable building blocks for **astrodynamics and spacecraft dynamics&control research**.
 It is intended as a *research support library*, not a monolithic mission-analysis framework.

 The repository collects frequently used utilities for:
+- coordinate and reference frame transformations
-- orbital and relative motion analysis
+- orbital and relative motion dynamics & control
-- coordinate and reference-frame transformations
+- rigid body kinematics and dynamics & control
-- quaternion and attitude-related computations
+- coverage analysis and simulation
-- interplanetary mission design helpers
+- interplanetary mission design
-- numerical dynamics models and visualization
+- numerical analysis and visualization

 The focus is on **clarity, modularity, and reusability** for academic and applied research.